MrSonOfaBit/devops-master-class/docker/docker_notes.md

 This Component will process everything.
 Build your images, start and stop your containers, use local images or pull images from the docker registry

 ## Microservices
-You can describe microservices as a architecture type.
+You can describe microservices as a `architecture type`.
 You split software in small self-contained services that fulfill one purpose.
 Every microservice can be run, test and deployed regardless of other services.
 Docker container are a perfect way to develop and deploy these microservices.
 How different services communicate with each other will be shown in the example below.

-### Microservices CE & CC
+### Microservices Communication
-For this example there will be used to created microservices.
-The `Currency Conversion Service` and the `Currency Exchange Service`.
-Both services will help you to determine a specific currency.
 Sometimes a service needs to know the location of another service for api calls.
 You can define host addresses hardcoded or with environment variables.

+## Docker Networks
+Docker use Networks to manage containers.
+The default networks are `bridge`, `host` and `none`.
+You can display every network with the command `docker network ls`.

+### Bridge Network
+The `bridge network` will be the default network for every container that will be run.
+The `subnet` is `172.17.0.0/16` and the `Gateway` IP is `172.17.0.1`.
+When creating a container docker will automatically assign an IPv4 Address for the container.
+The Bridge Network was in Docker 1.10 designed for a local Testnetwork and had no `DNS` function.
+Now containers can ping each other in the bridge network but cannot call each other by name due the missing DNS feature.

+### Host Network
+The Host Network shares the Network-Stack with the `Hostsystem`.
+The container assigned to this network uses the `Host IP Address` and communicate with other containers via `Localhost`.

+### None Network
+Containers assigned to this network will be completely cut off from the internet or local networks.
+The container has no IP Address an can only communicate inside the container.

 ## Build Docker Image
 Your Dockerfile will contain everything that docker needs to know, to build a image based on your config.
 When building a image, docker saves the different steps inside a cache.
 So when you build your image on different versions, you can optimize your config files structure to build more efficient images.